Last Updated on June 24, 2022 by Paroma

 Napa Valley (which includes Oaknoll, Oakville, Carneros, Rutherford, Napa, Yountville, St. Helena and Calistoga) is the premier wine destination of California (one of the many wine regions in the state) and only 51 miles northeast of San Francisco, thus making it an easy day trip from the city if you drive/have a car.
 Blessed with rolling vineyards that make it look like straight from scene in Southern France, Napa is also one of the most romantic destinations in the Bay Area with world class wineries and restaurants.

-As a wine lover living in San Francisco, I visit Napa at least twice a year, which has added to quite a few trips over my last 12 years:-) In fact, if you are planning on a trip to Napa Valley from San Francisco, then you should start off with my ultimate guide for the first time Napa visitor and my dog friendly Napa wineries list since Napa is also very dog friendly.
+As a wine lover living in San Francisco, I visit Napa at least twice a year, which has added to quite a few weekend trips from SF over my last 12 years:-) In fact, if you are planning on a trip to Napa Valley from San Francisco, then you should start off with my ultimate guide for the first time Napa visitor and my dog friendly Napa wineries list since Napa is also very dog friendly.

 Visiting Napa is a wonderful experience, but if you’re not driving there (in your own car or using a rental cars service), then getting San Francisco to Napa takes quite a bit of planning.
 As someone who does not drive, I am here to provide you some of the best public transit and wine tour options to get to Napa Valley from San Francisco without a car.
 I have also been to Napa on a wine tour myself and will outline pros and cons for all these options that will take you to Napa from San Francisco without you being behind the wheels.

 PLANNING A TRIP TO NAPA VALLEY FROM SAN FRANCISCO WITHOUT DRIVING?
 GET THE FAQs